 iShares is also a physical gold ETF with a mammoth $28 billion in assets and an expense ratio of 0.25%.

-One of the most popular Gold ETFs in Canada is the iShares Canada Gold ETF (CAD-Hedged).
+One of Canada’s most popular Gold ETFs is the iShares Canada Gold ETF (CAD-Hedged).
 This ETF is exactly like the ones above, except its units are denominated in CAD and trade on the TSX.
 Also, this ETF is hedged against any movements in the CAD value against other currencies, which removes foreign exchange risk for the investor and provides pure exposure to gold.

 Mining Focused ETFs